S.J.D. candidates will:

-Complete a two-year full-time course of study, research, and writing under the supervision of a full-time member of the faculty.
-During this period, the candidate must be in residence in the Washington, D.C. area.
-After these two years, the candidate may complete the dissertation away from the Washington, D.C. area if given permission from his/her faculty supervisor and the Associate Dean for Graduate Programs to do so.
-In this case, the candidate will be expected to return to the Law Center at least once a semester to meet with his or her faculty supervisor.
-While in residency, S.J.D. students are expected to be full-time students and to limit employment (on or off campus) to a maximum of 20 hours per week.
+Be in residence for two years.
+During this time they follow a course of study, research, and writing under the supervision of a full-time member of the faculty.
+After these two years, candidates may complete the dissertation away from the Washington, DC area if approved by their faculty supervisor and the Director of the S.J.D.
+Program to do so.
+While in residence, S.J.D. candidates are expected to be full-time students and to limit employment (on or off campus) to a maximum of 20 hours per week.
 This employment restriction applies regardless of whether a student's visa would permit more hours of employment.

 Submit a dissertation that is accepted by the candidate's dissertation committee and complete an oral defense of the dissertation.
-The dissertation must make an original and substantial contribution to legal scholarship.
-Where the scholarship is truly exceptional, the committee may recommend that the degree be awarded with distinction.
+The dissertation must make an original and substantial contribution to legal scholarship by raising, expanding upon or answering an important question and exercising independent critical ability in making the argument.